BattletechModders/RogueTech/Core/CustomActivatableEquipment/Readme.txt

 			"FailISDamage":10,  - Damage to inner structure on fail "FailCrit":true, - if true fail inflicts critical rolls.
 			"SelfCrit": false - if true make crit hit to self.
-			"FailDamageLocations":["LeftLeg","RightLeg"], - list of locations to damage.
+			"FailCheckOnActivationEnd": false - if true fail check will be performed on activation end instead of move end "FailDamageLocations":["LeftLeg","RightLeg"], - list of locations to damage.
 			                              Available values Head,LeftArm, LeftTorso, CenterTorso, RightTorso,RightArm,LeftLeg,RightLeg.
 ONLY this values.
 			"FailDamageVehicleLocations":["Front","Left"], - list of locations to damage.
 Used if component installed on vehicle